Home Compare ODFL vs TRGP

 Old Dominion Freight Line vs Targa Resources: Which Stock Looks Stronger in 2026?

-Targa Resources holds the cleaner structural position, with stability as the main driver and growth adding further support.
-Old Dominion Freight Line does not offset that deficit through any equally strong structural edge elsewhere.
+Targa Resources holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Old Dominion Freight Line still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity